The United States Army in Coleraine

 This impressive picture shows Commodore C.W.G.
 Simpson addressing a Ships Company after reading a Congratulatory Signal from the Commander in Chief, Western Approaches to the men of the 10th Escort Group on their return to Londonderry on 20th February 1945

-On the right Commodore Ross Stewart is speaking to Royal Navy personnel in Londonderry.
+The lower photograph shows Commodore Ross Stewart is speaking to Royal Navy personnel in Londonderry.
 (Imperial War Museum Pictures)

 Commodore C.W.G.
 Simpson C.B.E. in his Office in Londonderry during September 1943.
 (I.W.M.
 Photograph)

 Commodore George W.G.
 Simpson, Royal Navy, Commodore D, Western Approaches, Londonderry.
 Photographed in 1945.
 (Many thanks to Lieutenant Commander Pat Jessup Rtd)

 U.S.S.
 Dallas arriving in Londonderry following Convoy Escort duties (IWM Photo above and Library of Congress picture below)